What To Do If Precise Mortgages Have Refused Your Application

 Is Precise a strict mortgage lender?

-Precise Mortgages are a specialist provider which means they can be more flexible with their lending criteria than high street banks and building societies.
-They can, however, be strict on customers with severe forms of adverse credit, such as debt management plans, defaults registered less than two years ago or repossessions within the last six years.
+Precise Mortgages is a specialist provider, which means it can be more flexible with its lending criteria than high street banks and building societies.
+However, it can be strict on customers with severe forms of adverse credit, such as debt management plansdefaults registered less than two years ago, or repossessions within the last six years.

-Precise also has stringent age requirements for a mortgage and will request extra underwriter scrutiny on any applicants who are over 75 at the time of application.
+Precise also has stringent age requirements for mortgages and will request extra underwriter scrutiny on any applicants over 75 at the time of application.

 What to do if Precise has declined you for a mortgage